Premium

 .

 Think Haryana and the image that pops up is of militant farmers refusing to pay their power bills.
-But drive down to Chandigarh from, say, village Umri near Kurukshetra, and you’ll see a completely different picture: of a state going great guns as far as power reforms are concerned.
+But drive down to Chandigarh from, say, village Umri near Kurukshetra, and you8217;ll see a completely different picture: of a state going great guns as far as power reforms are concerned.

-In Rajiv Colony in Panchkula, special meters were installed on the main transformer to measure the level of theft, after which the same poly-insulated cable formula was used (the houses are responsible if the cable is nicked, where a joint can be put to steal power) to cut line losses by half.
+In Rajiv Colony in Panchkula, special meters were installed on the main transformer to measure the level of theft, after which the same poly-insulated cable formula was used the houses are responsible if the cable is nicked, where a joint can be put to steal power to cut line losses by half.

 Apart from the additional billing of around Rs 10 lakh per year, the balanced energy load meant that no transformer in the colony burnt this year.
 Last year, all five burnt and had to be replaced.
-Similar work all over the state has lead to the burnout rate for transformers falling from 33 % in 1997-98 (one in three transformers burnt each year) to just 16 % last year.
+Similar work all over the state has lead to the burnout rate for transformers falling from 33 in 1997-98 one in three transformers burnt each year to just 16 last year.
 That, by the way, translates into more regular power for customers, and at stable voltages.

 Story continues below this ad

-What’s responsible for all this?
-‘Good governance’, is Chaudhry’s laconic reply. ‘‘Everything is good governance’’, she says, not averse to overlooking previous wrong-doings if (and only if) her work gets done.
-Oil consumption bills for power stations for instance has come down from 18.6 ml per unit of power in 1996-97 to just 3.3 — a saving of Rs 180 crore — through ‘good governance’, which also helped save
+What8217;s responsible for all this?
+8216;Good governance8217;, is Chaudhry8217;s laconic reply.
+8216;8216;Everything is good governance8217;8217;, she says, not averse to overlooking previous wrong-doings if and only if her work gets done.
+Oil consumption bills for power stations for instance has come down from 18.6 ml per unit of power in 1996-97 to just 3.3 8212; a saving of Rs 180 crore 8212; through 8216;good governance8217;, which also helped save

 Rs 111 crore in coal consumption.